Learning to bring out the best in everyone.

-Our curriculum is broad, balanced and stimulating; it has been designed to enable pupils to achieve the highest academic standards, to develop the knowledge and skills needed for their next stage of education and eventual employment, and to promote a positive attitude to learning.
+Our curriculum is broad, balanced and stimulating; it has been designed to enable pupils to achieve the highest academic standards, to develop the knowledge and skills needed for their next stage of education and eventual employment, to promote a positive attitude to learning and fulfil their God-given potential.
 In order to develop lifelong learning skills, we also help children identify their strengths and areas of development as learners.
 By exploring seven learning characteristics (creativity, resilience, strategic awareness, making links, changing and learning, learning collaboratively and curiosity) we equip children with a ‘language of learning’ that underpins our learning, our curriculum and our relationships across the school.

 - Embedded in our community

 We are proud to be a rural Church of England School and to play our role in serving our local communities.
 We believe in the power of the school and its community to enhance our children’s personal, social, cultural and spiritual lives.
 Our curriculum supports children to play a positive role in community life and to develop a sense belonging.
 At the same time, we aim to promote respect, tolerance and understanding by providing children with positive encounters and opportunities to learn about the full, diverse range of people, communities, cultures and religions that make up our United Kingdom.